-strangers offered to show Kelly Brigman Young's grave, and he was delighted.
-Arm in arm they walked to the place.
-Then the strangers began to spar just in fun, and Kelly johned them in the in-nocent sport.
-After taking in the sights the three "friends" retarned to the business dis-trict.
+Graduates of five grammar schools of Salt Lake, numbering 130 students in all, were formally welcomed into the High school last formally melcomed into the High school last night at exercises held in the auditorium of the Y. M. C. A. The features of the program were an address by Wm.
+M. Stewart, principal g's grave, and he was delighted, in arm they walked to the place, the strangers began to spar just n, and Kelly joined them in the in-Arm In fin, and Kelly joined them in the m-nocent sport.
+After taking in the sights the three "Triends," returned to the business dis-trict.
 Kelly started to say something to the men and discovered that they had dis-appeared.
 His next discovery was that he had lost his diamond and money.
 His troubles were told to the police and they are working on the case.
-The following officers were elected late yesterday afternoon, by the grand lodge of Masons;